Please enable JavaScript to view this page.

 Final Competition

-During this portion of the contest, the students are allowed to confer with one another.
-Each team will be asked ten (10) questions.
-Once the question is flashed on the screen the team has thirty (30) seconds to confer and answer the question.
-These questions will be “fill in the blank” and will be randomly drawn immediately before they are asked.
-During this round stealing questions is permissible.
-If one team answers incorrectly, the other team may answer within thirty (30) seconds, starting when the moderator declares the first answer incorrect.
+If the winner of the main bracket losed in the final round, we will have an overtime competition.
+During this portion of the contest the students are allowed to confer with one another.
+Each team will be asked five (5) questions.
+Once the question is flashed on the screen the team has fifteen (15) seconds to confer and answer the question.
+These questions will be "fill in the blank" and will be randomly drawn immediately before they are asked.
+During the round stealing questions is permissible.
+If one team answers incorrectly, the other team may answer with fifteen (15) seconds, starting when the moderator declares the first answer incorrect.
 Questions may not be stolen a second time.
-After the second team answers the question, they will be in line for the next question as if no stealing occurred.
+After the second team answers the question, they will be in line for the next question as if no stealing occured.

 Contest Questions: Questions will cover the entire scope of the Michigan Ag Industry including history, dates, people, programs, activities, and current events of the industry.